BND Hamburger Icon

 CareCloud’s Customer Service

-After you set up your CareCloud medical software and complete your initial training, the company’s customer support team will remain accessible via phone, live chat or help desk ticket.
+After you set up your CareCloud medical software and complete your initial training, the company’s customer support team will remain accessible via phone, email or live chat.
 In our interactions with CareCloud’s customer service, we found that all of our questions were answered thoroughly and courteously.
 CareCloud’s support team was often proactive about answering our emails and phone calls.

 CareCloud’s Drawbacks